When is Ramadan and what does it involve?

 If you become unwell during your exam or your ability to complete an assessment of any type might be, or has been, adversely affected by an unforeseen circumstance, you should apply for mitigating circumstances as soon as it's possible for you to do so.

 Important to know: If you need further support, or have further queries, get in touch with our Muslim Chaplains; contact details can be found on our Chaplaincy webpages.

 Looking after your mental health and wellbeing during assessments

 - De-stress from exams by getting involved in a wide range of fun online activities and events during the exam season.

 - The Wellbeing Hub is the online space for students to find activities, events and resources to boost their wellbeing and thrive during their studies.

-- Positive Peers are student partners of KCLSU Wellbeing who create student-only spaces and promote positive mental health and wellbeing for all students at King’s.
+- The Campus Conversations team are student partners of KCLSU Wellbeing who create student-only spaces and promote positive mental health and wellbeing for all students at King’s.

 Our article Managing your mental health & wellbeing summarises the different types of mental health and pastoral support you can access at King's.